Synthetic Biologics – Consensus Indicates Potential 133.9% Upside

-Synthetic Biologics found using ticker (SYN) now have 2 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
-The range between the high target price and low target price is between 1.5 and 1.25 and has a mean target at 1.38.
-Now with the previous closing price of 0.59 this now indicates there is a potential upside of 133.9%.
-The 50 day moving average now sits at 0.55 and the 200 day moving average is 0.43.
+Synthetic Biologics found using ticker (SYN) now have 2 analysts in total covering the stock.
+The consensus rating is ‘Buy’.
+The target price ranges between 1.5 and 1.25 calculating the mean target price we have 1.38.
+With the stocks previous close at 0.59 this is indicating there is a potential upside of 133.9%.
+There is a 50 day moving average of 0.55 and the 200 day moving average is 0.43.
 The market capitalisation for the company is $12m.
-Find out more information at: http://www.syntheticbiologics.com
+Visit the company website at: http://www.syntheticbiologics.com

 Synthetic Biologics, a clinical-stage company develops therapeutics to treat gastrointestinal diseases in the United States.
 Its lead product candidates include SYN-004 that has completed Phase II clinical trial designed to degrade commonly used intravenous beta-lactam antibiotics in gastrointestinal tract for the prevention of microbiome damage, clostridium difficile infection (CDI), overgrowth of pathogenic organisms, the emergence of antimicrobial resistance (AMR), and acute graft-versus-host-disease in allogeneic hematopoietic cell transplant recipients.
 The company is also developing SYN-010 that is in Phase IIb/III clinical trial to reduce the impact of methane-producing organisms in the gut microbiome to treat an underlying cause of irritable bowel syndrome with constipation; and SYN-020, an early-stage oral formulation for the enzyme intestinal alkaline phosphatase to treat both local GI and systemic diseases.
 In addition, its clinical stage products include SYN-006 and SYN-007 for the prevention of CDI, overgrowth of pathogenic organisms, and AMR; and SYN-005 for the prevention and treatment of pertussis.
 Synthetic Biologics has collaborations with Intrexon Corporation, The University of Texas at Austin, and Cedars-Sinai Medical Center; and a clinical trial agreement with Washington University School of Medicine in St. Louis to conduct a Phase 1b/2a clinical trial of SYN-004.
 The company is headquartered in Rockville, Maryland.